xyzshantaram/xyzshantaram/README.md

 I have experience in the following:
 * front-end JavaScript, with extensive experience working with the DOM APIs
-* TypeScript in both front-end and back-end contexts
+* TypeScript in both front-end and back-end contexts, experience working with Deno
 * Web programming in Rust
 * HTML5 and CSS
 * Bash scripting (Along with extensive experience using desktop Linux)
 * Python
 * Node.js
 * C programming

-I'm also learning Svelte.

 Stuff I've made that I'm particularly proud of:
 * [My website](https://shantaram.xyz) - Always representative of my latest HTML5 and CSS skills.
 Deliberately built with minimal JavaScript, functions properly even without it. \[[GitHub](https://github.com/xyzshantaram/newsite)\]